VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/content/victorialogs/LogsQL.md

 Note that the user-agent part of the log message is in double quotes.
 This means that it may contain special chars, including escaped double quote, e.g. `\"`.
 This may break proper matching of the string in double quotes.

-VictoriaLogs automatically detects quoted strings and automatically unquotes them if the first matching char in the placeholder is double quote or backtick.
+VictoriaLogs automatically detects quoted strings and automatically unquotes them if the first matching char in the placeholder is a single quote, double quote or a backtick.
 So it is better to use the following `pattern` for proper matching of quoted `user_agent` string:

 ```